uva-cs/ugrads.cs/content/pages/capstone.md

 The semester starts on Tuesday, August 25th; this is week 1 of the semester.
 The items listed below happen some time during that week, and not necessarily by the start of the week.
 Also, this timeline is subject to change, with appropriate notification to the [cs-capstone@virginia.edu](https://lists.virginia.edu/sympa/admin/cs-capstone) email list.

 - Week 1 (week of Mon, Aug 24th): students are provided with the full details about the capstone, and are provided a forum to find teammates, if desired.
+That form is a Piazza group via [this collab workspace](https://collab.its.virginia.edu/portal/site/ef58f425-8e91-45d5-b891-e13cf0094778) that any UVa student can join.
 - Week 2 (week of Mon, Aug 31st): students work to generate project ideas.
 - Week 3 (week of Mon, Sep 7th): students fill out a online survey as to what courses their projects will combine.
 - Week 4 (week of Mon, Sep 14th): students are assigned to two faculty reviewers: a primary and a secondary; the primary is to be listed as their technical advisor for STS purposes.